 Euphorbia gamkensis J.G.Marx

-Euphorbia gamkensis is a unique succulent plant with large, more or less cylindrical underground caudex up to 2.4 inches (6 cm) in diameter.
-Above-ground, a few rows of outwardly pointing thick, succulent stems grow on the often flat green top of the caudex.
-The outer row of stems are the longest, the oldest.
+Euphorbia gamkensis is a unique succulent with large, underground, more or less cylindrical caudex up to 2.4 inches (6 cm) in diameter.
+Above-ground, a few rows of outwardly pointing thick, fleshy stems grow on the often flat green top of the caudex.
+The outer stems are the longest and the oldest.
 New stems emerge in the center as the plant grows in width.
 Scattered whitish stalks can be seen on the older stems where small greenish-yellow cyathia had bloomed in the past.
 The stems are covered in rhomboid tubercles, small rounded sections that bulge on the stems and multiply as new ones emerge from the center at the top.
-The top parts of the stems are the greenest here, being the youngest.

 USDA hardiness zone 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).